-As part of our audit procedures, we documented our understanding of the Bank's credit risk management policies.
-We obtained an understanding, evaluated the design and tested the operating effectiveness of the internal controls over the approval, recording and monitoring of the loans, identification of loss events and impairment triggers and the process of calculating provisions for loans and advances to customers.
 We involved specialists in the field of IT to assist us with the testing of effectiveness of the internal control mechanisms of IT systems, in which the Bank calculates the credit risk parameters and the provisions for loans and advances to customers.

 We also involved credit risk specialists to assist us in assessing the provisioning methodology and related models, their parameters, assumptions and implementation into the system in accordance with the IFRS 9 requirements.
 We assessed whether the Bank had adequately considered the impact of the expected effects of economic volatility in its valuation assumptions for provisions for impairment losses.

-We reconciled a register of loans and advances to customers with accounting records to assess completeness of the recognition of due from customers, which create the basis for the calculation of the provisions.
+We reconciled a register of loans and advances to customers with accounting records to assess completeness of the recognition of loans and advances to customers, which create the basis for the calculation of the provisions.